 Health and Safety Representative Training (HSRs)

-4. Describe the risk management process and the importance of communicating with workers and management
+4. Describing the risk management process and the importance of communicating with workers and management

-Unit 17602 Apply hazard identification and risk assessment procedures in the workplace.
+NZQA 17602 Applying hazard identification and risk assessment procedures in the workplace.

 - This Health and Safety Representative course is also useful for other levels within the organisation who wish to improve safety in the workplace by the use of sound safety systems.